 However, a professional installer brings experience and efficiency to the job.
 They have all the right tools and can often complete the project much faster.
 They also understand how to handle tricky terrain or unexpected issues.
 If your project is large or your property has steep slopes, a pro might be the best choice to ensure your fence is secure and perfectly straight.

-Essential Tools and Hardware
+Gathering Your Tools and Hardware

 Whether you’re going the DIY route or just want to know what to expect, it helps to be familiar with the tools for the job.
 You’ll need a post-hole digger or auger, a level, a tape measure, a drill, and a string line to keep everything straight.
 You'll also need concrete mix to set the posts securely in the ground.